-After the 30-day window, only requests supported with proper medical documentation demonstrating illness or injury that prevents the camper from participating in camp will receive a refund minus the administrative fees.
-No refunds are provided for a camper that departs camp early for any reason including injuries sustained at camp.
+After the 30-day window, only requests supported with proper medical documentation demonstrating illness or injury that prevents the athlete from participating in camp will receive a refund minus the administrative fees.
+No refunds are provided for a athlete that departs camp early for any reason including injuries sustained at camp.

 All requests for refunds must be submitted in writing via email at firstname.lastname@example.org and must be received no later than seven (7) days after the completion of the sports camp.
 Any requests submitted more than 7 days after the camp will not be accepted and you will forfeit your camp fees.